 Which Medications Are You Allowed to Take into Dubai?

-Which medications can I take into Dubai?
+What medications can I take to Dubai?

 You can also take prescription medication into Dubai, as long as you obtain a permit from the UAE Ministry of Health and also carry your prescription with you along with the medication.
+Your prescription must correspond to the amount of medication you are bringing with you.

 What medication is on the controlled list to take to Dubai?